Where’s the best place to swim and scuba dive with sea horses

-Neither the male nor the female seahorse nurture their young.
-Baby seahorses have a very low survival rate, where it’s thought that less than 0.5% of the infants survive to adulthood.
+Baby seahorses have a very low survival rate.
+It’s estimated that less than 0.5% of infant seahorses survive to adulthood.

-The male seahorse typically gives birth at night, which means he will be ready in the morning when it gets light for the next batch of eggs.
-Like almost all other fish species, seahorses do not nurture their young after birth.
+The male seahorse typically gives birth at night.
+This means he’ll be ready in the morning at first light for the next batch of eggs.
+Like almost all other fish species seahorses do not nurture their young after birth.

 Fact #9: Do seahorses eat their own babies?

 Seahorses don’t deliberately eat their own young, but this could happen by accident.
-But usually when they are born, the currents in the sea carry the young away from the male, so there’s very little chance they’d be eaten by him.
+Usually when seahorses are born the currents carry the young away from the male, which means there’s very little chance they’d be eaten by an adult seahorse.

 Fact #10: What predators hunt seahorses?

-The seahorse doesn’t have many predators, due to their bony make-up.
+The seahorse doesn’t have many predators due to their bony make-up.
 But predators that will eat them include crabs, skate, birds, sea turtles and rays.
-The other predator of seahorses are humans.
-Humans harvest seahorses for use in medicine.
+Humans also predate on seahorses as they are harvested to be used in medicine.